 University of North Carolina at Chapel Hill, B.A., with honors, 2004

 Stuart Pratt maintains a diverse commercial litigation practice, with a focus in bankruptcy and creditors' rights and mass tort and product liability.
 In addition to representing companies as both plaintiffs and defendants in a variety of business disputes, he has particular experience representing commercial lenders in disputes with borrowers and guarantors and defending trade creditors in bankruptcy preference actions.
-Stuart also serves on the Robinson Bradshaw team representing the debtor in a closely watched asbestos bankruptcy case.
+Stuart also served on the Robinson Bradshaw team that represented the debtor in the closely watched Garlock asbestos bankruptcy case.

 Represented real estate developer and helped secure judgment against regional grocery store tenant in ejectment litigation.